 - Remove garlic and bay leaves, stir gently to combine everything.
 Serve (with dill pickles) and enjoy!

-Recipe from NatashasKitchen.com .
-Her site has helped me tremendously with cooking Russian meals that my mom never uses a recipe for.
+Recipe from NatashasKitchen.
+Natasha’s recipes have helped me tremendously with cooking Russian meals that my mom never uses a recipe for.